ismaelvazquez182/ModuleInfo/README.md

 usage: ModuleInfo.exe <process_id>

 This tool prints all the loaded modules in a running processes memory space.
-It also prints where in memory those modules are located, the modules size, and the file path on disk to the module.
+It also prints where in memory those modules are located, the modules sizes, and the file path on disk to the modules.